omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ![Custom links in the right drawer to add elements to the navigation](../modules/modulesfiles/FacetedBrowse-AddPageNav.png)

 Give your custom link a label (required), and select from your dropdown list of faceted browse pages (required).

-You may add as many Faceted browse custom links as you desire.
+You may add as many Faceted Browse custom links as you desire.

 Drag and drop your pages into the desired place in your site navigation, and then save your work.